neo4j-partners/neo4j-generative-ai-intelligent-app-from-videos-google/README.md

 From the Chat UI, you can ask questions like:
 1. Who are the most commonly talked players?
 2. Who are the players mentioned in episode 1?
-3. What is episode 4 about?
-4. What are the headlines for episode 7?
+3. What are the headlines for episode 7?
-5. What are the top 5 common themes across all episodes combined?
+4. What are the top 5 common themes across all episodes combined?
-6. What predictions are made in episode 6?
+5. What predictions are made in episode 6?
-7. Who are the most commonly talked coaches?
-8. what is the gist of episode 11?
+6. what is the gist of episode 11?